alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-maybe they hold it maybe they hold view we object to maybe they didn't understand something maybe they had different different belief and so the way to get this out is to stop being implicit about eyeshadows can actually be explicit about them one of my
+maybe they hold it maybe they hold view we object to maybe they didn't understand something maybe they had different different belief

+{% slide suspicious-minds 40 %}

+ and so the
+way to get this out is to stop being implicit about eyeshadows can actually be explicit about them one of my